Week

 Probably

-the number one New Year's Resolution in the United States is to lose weight.
-Have
+the number one New Year's Resolution in the United

-you made a resolution to lose some of those unwanted pounds?
-Most dieters who
+to lose some of those unwanted pounds?
+Most dieters

-actually succeed (losing at least 10% of their weight and maintaining the loss
+who actually succeed (losing at least 10% of their

-for at least 5 years) have done so without "diet aids", "fad diets"
+years) have done so without "diet aids",

-or "diet programs."
 Here are some healthy tips you might want to incorporate

 into your own personal diet that really work.